brunoribeiro94/Auto-Install-SQL/README.md

 This script is used for easy configuration database.

 ### Key Features
-* Uses Mysqli for check database access (more security)
+* Uses Mysqli to check for database access (more security)
-* Create file of configuration
+* Create configuration file
 * Layout based on the wordpress installation

 ## Requirements